-You may or may not have heard that Google is yet again cooking up a new algorithm for its ranking system.
-This time, the main focus of the algorithm is to improve customers’ experiences as they relate to mobile technology.
+Google is cooking up a new algorithm for its ranking system.
+This time, the main focus is improving customers’ experiences on mobile technology.

-Google has always kept its focus on providing its users with exactly what they are looking for.
-To continue to service customers in this way, Google will now penalize you for not having a mobile-friendly website.
+Google has always focused on offering users exactly what they're looking for, and to continue servicing their customers this way, Google will penalize you for not having a mobile-friendly website.

-You should already have Google analytics and Webmaster tools set up on your website (if you don’t click here), so you can log into your Google account and look at Google’s mobile friendly test tool.
-This will give you some advice on how to improve your mobile website.
+You should already have Google Analytics and Webmaster tools on your website (if you don’t, click here), so log into your Google account and look at Google’s mobile-friendly test tool.
+This page offers advice on improving your mobile website.

-Google Page Speed Insights: Webmaster tools also allows you to check out your site speed.
-For mobile sites, this is particularly important as people are accessing your website from 4G, 5G, and other non-standard networks that can be significantly slower.
-A standard a score of 80 and above is good enough to pass the test.
+Webmaster tools allow you to check your site speed.
+For mobile sites, this is particularly important, as people are accessing the internet from non-standard networks that can be significantly slower.
+A score of 80+ will pass the test.

-Keywords Will Be Different: An aspect of mobile sites that often gets ignored is the used of keywords.
-Keep in mind that your customers may not be searching for the same terms on a mobile device as they do on a desktop.
+An aspect of mobile sites that's often ignored is keywords.
+Your customers may not search for the same terms on a mobile device as they do on a desktop.
 In the keywords planner section of Google Webmaster tools, you can create separate keyword lists for both mobile and non-mobile sites.
-Google will also provide you with a list of terms that are already being searched for on mobile devices when people land on your site.
+Google also offers a list of terms that are being searched for on mobile devices when people land on your site.

-Check for Mobile Crawl Errors: In Webmaster tools under crawl errors, you will often see a log of any issues found by Google as it was crawling your website.
-However, don’t forget that mobile errors can be unique and that you need to select the mobile tab in order to be able to specifically address mobile issues.
+In Webmaster tools under crawl errors, you'll see a log of issues Google found when it crawled your website.
+Mobile errors can be unique, so make sure you select the 'mobile' tab to specifically address mobile issues.

-Configure Your Mobile Devices: As a new feature, Google is allowing you to configure your mobile website and the way that it works with different devices.
+As a new feature, Google allows you to configure your mobile website for different devices.
 Will your video play?
-Will that image view blocked?
-Will you have irrelevant links?
-You can address all these issues with the mobile configuration options and a little work from your developer.
+Will that image be blocked?
+Will your links be broken?
+You can address these issues with the mobile configuration options and a little help from your developer.

 For more information about Google’s upcoming update, CLICK HERE…